More than 25 years online for the CAMP!

 "Gentle Peace" - Songs For Survival -- click here

-Some of the earliest religious music by women in America was composed by Shakers,
+Some of the earliest religious music composed by women in America was by the Shakers,

 including their most revered spiritual leader, Mother Ann Lee (1736-1784).

-One of her early songs is on this AMRC CD which has received high praise from listeners:
+One of her early songs is on this new collection.

-2024 is the 250th anniversary of the First Singing School in America where all the pupils were listed.
+2024 marked the 250th anniversary of the First Singing School in America with all the pupils listed.

-It was taught in 1774 by Boston composer, William Billings (1746-1800).
-The black & white photo shows the Robert Capen House where the Billings singing school was held.
+t was taught in 1774 by Boston composer, William Billings (1746-1800).
+The black & white picture shows the house which was originally the tavern of Robert Capen built in 1747.
+It was here where the Billings singing school was held.
 That house was later moved and extensively remodeled and it still stands near Stoughton Center.

-In that singing school, Billings also met his future wife, Lucy Swan, and they lived in Boston where they had many children.
+In that singing school, Billings also met his future wife, Lucy Swan, and they lived in Boston.

 Did you know the oldest choral society began in 1786 before the U.S. Constitution was approved?